Gomilol/Resolver.lua/README.md

 * Also, I didn't attempt to grab IP's with this.
 I grab HTTP a total of 2 or 3 times.
 Anyone that says that is stupid and can't read simple lua. **cough cough bassn**

+Things to add:

+* Make a logic resolver by grabbing delta and what ever that delta is invert that and you should have there real angle.